SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/00-Lesson-Introduction.md

 **1. Event Loop**

 - What is an event loop
-- How the "Event" loop works
+- How the event loop works

 **2. Event Types**

-- The different types of Events in JavaScript
+- The different types of events in JavaScript
 - How we can use them

 **3. Event Object Properties and Methods**